naturalis/mebioda/doc/week3/w3d4/lecture1-new.md

 _Proc.
 R. Soc.
 B_ **278**(1707):877-884
 doi:[10.1098/rspb.2010.1369](http://doi.org/10.1098/rspb.2010.1369)

+_A cartoon depicting the species and functional turnover between a set of four hypothetical communities.
+The shapes indicate species identity and the letters indicate the functional strategy of the species.
+The trait pool represents all of the functional strategies that could potentially colonize a community._

+_The figure illustrates that three different ecological processes can be determined by examining the functional and species turnover between communities simultaneously, while analyses of species turnover alone could provide erroneous ecological inferences._

 ![](functional-beta.jpg)

-- A cartoon depicting the species and functional turnover between a set of four hypothetical communities.
-The shapes indicate species identity and the letters indicate the functional strategy of the species.
-The trait pool represents all of the functional strategies that could potentially colonize a community.
-- **Community A** shares no species with any of the other communities and it therefore has the same level of species turnover from **A** to **B**, **A** to **C** and **A** to **D**.
+- **Community A** shares no species with any of the other communities and therefore has the same species turnover from **A** ⟶ **B**, **A** ⟶ **C** and **A** ⟶ **D**.
 - **Community A** and **community B** share no functional strategies.
-Further, the strategies present in **community B** are significantly more dissimilar from those in **community A** than expected if one were to randomly pull three strategies from trait pool.
-This would be expected if an underlying environmental gradient determines species turnover and community assembly.
+Further, the strategies present in **B** are significantly more dissimilar from those in **A** than expected if one were to randomly pull three strategies from trait pool.
+This might be seen if an underlying environmental gradient determines species turnover and community assembly.
 - **Community A** and **community C** share no functional strategies, but the functional turnover is indistinguishable from a random pull of three functional strategies from the trait pool.
 This would be expected under a stochastic model of species turnover and